stephan-nordnes-eriksen/BOB/README.md

 ###Branching out
-Say you want HTML that looks like this:
+Say you want XML/HTML that looks like this:

 ```javascript